Storms and tornadoes across central US kill dozens and damage homes

 In the western part of Kansas, Interstate 70 was reduced to one lane near Grinnell, a town of 260 people, because of tornado damage and downed power lines.

-The weather service confirmed a “large and extremely dangerous” tornado Sunday afternoon near Mingus, Texas, about 70 miles (110 kilometers) west of Fort Worth.
-Significant damage but no immediate casualties were reported in Palo Pinto County, which includes Mingus, a sheriff’s office dispatcher said.
-Officials were evaluating damage on Monday morning, said county Emergency Management Coordinator Chad Jordan.

-In St. Louis, Mayor Cara Spencer said five people died, 38 were injured and more than 5,000 homes were affected.
+In St. Louis, Mayor Cara Spencer said five people died, 38 were injured and more than 5,000 homes were affected on Friday.
 About 130 miles (210 kilometers) south, a tornado in Scott County killed two people, injured several others and destroyed several homes, Sheriff Derick Wheetley wrote on social media.

+In Texas, possible tornados caused significant damage in Mingus and Gordon about 70 miles (112 kilometers) west of Fort Worth.
+Schools were damaged and classes canceled the rest of the week.
+No injuries or deaths were reported.

 About 1,200 tornadoes strike the U.S. annually, and they have been reported in all 50 states.
 Researchers found in 2018 that deadly tornadoes were occurring less frequently in the traditional “Tornado Alley” of Oklahoma, Kansas and Texas and more frequently in parts of the more densely populated and tree-filled mid-South.